RedisGears/RedisGears/docs/docs/concepts/Binary_Data.md

 ### Binary Function Arguments

-It is possible to instruct Triggers and Functions not to decode function arguments as `JS` `Strings` using the [redis.functionFlags.RAW_ARGUMENTS](/docs/interact/programmability/triggers-and-functions/concepts/function_flags/) function flag.
+It is possible to instruct triggers and functions not to decode function arguments as `JS` `Strings` using the [redis.functionFlags.RAW_ARGUMENTS](/docs/interact/programmability/triggers-and-functions/concepts/function_flags/) function flag.
 In this case, the function arguments will be given as `JS` `ArrayBuffer`.
 Example:

 ```js
 #!js api_version=1.0 name=lib